awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent-operations-version.md

 | Ubuntu Server | /opt/codedeploy\-agent/\.version | OFFICIAL\_1\.0\.1\.854\_deb |
 | Windows Server | C:\\ProgramData\\Amazon\\CodeDeploy\\\.version | OFFICIAL\_1\.0\.1\.854\_msi |

-Second, you can run a command on an instance to determine the version of the AWS CodeDeploy agent\.
+Second, you can run a command on an instance to determine the version of the CodeDeploy agent\.

 **Topics**
 + [Determine the version on Amazon Linux or RHEL](#codedeploy-agent-operations-version-linux)